mendix/docs/content/en/docs/refguide8/mobile/native-mobile/native-builder.md

 ### 3.9 --app-icon-path

 This parameter specifies an app icon file.
 The image must be a *.png* file, and have a resolution of 1024x1024.
 Mendix will do the resizing for you.
-If a file path is not provided, default app icons will be provided by branch **master**.
+If a file path is not provided, default app icons will be provided by branch **main**.

 ### 3.10 --app-round-icon-path

 This parameter specifies an app round icon file which is specific to Android.
 The image must be a *.png* file, and have a resolution of 1024x1024.
 Mendix will do the resizing for you.
-If a file path is not provided, default app icons will be provided by branch **master**.
+If a file path is not provided, default app icons will be provided by branch **main**.

 ### 3.11 --app-splash-screen-path

 This parameter specifies an app splash file.
 The image must be a *.png* file, and have a resolution of 1440x2560.
 Mendix will do the resizing for you.
-If a file path is not provided, default app splash images will be provided by branch **master**.
+If a file path is not provided, default app splash images will be provided by branch **main**.

 ### 3.12 --build-number